 Source Adapted from Ministerial Directions

-The formula effectively applies a cap on payments per TEU, with Class 4 claimants all receiving \$855 regardless of their notional entitlement.
-Figure 6 shows the resulting assistance per TEU for the underlying freight rates.
-The maximum payable under the scheme is for Class 4 claimants, who receive \$855 per TEU.
+The formula effectively applies a maximum payment per TEU, with Class 4 claimants all receiving \$855 regardless of their notional entitlement.
+Figure 6 shows the resulting assessed amount per TEU for the underlying freight rates.